Dogs are excellent companions, but their presence can sometimes wreak havoc on my lawn. But you can have a green lawn even with dogs running around.

 Manage Dog Playtime and Lawn Care

 Finding a balance between dogs' playtime and lawn care is crucial for a green lawn.
-Follow these tips to minimize dog ruining grass:
+Follow these tips to minimize a dog ruining grass:

-• Set aside dedicated dog play areas in your yard to protect the grass.
+- Set aside dedicated dog play areas in your yard to protect the grass.

-• Create a playtime routine for your dogs to release energy while minimizing grass time.
+- Create a playtime routine for your dogs to release energy while minimizing grass time.

-• Rotate the play areas to distribute wear on your lawn evenly.
+- Rotate the play areas to distribute wear on your lawn evenly.

 Lawn Activities Suitable for Dogs